Electrical Engineering, B.S.

 Careers

 Students who graduate from the program with the bioelectronics concentration in electrical engineering will find a wealth of career opportunities in the bioengineering industry.
-Examples are hospital clinical engineering, medical device manufacturing/vendors, healthcare research and design centers and medical/university laboratories.
+Examples are hospital clinical engineering, medical-device manufacturing/vendors, health care research and design centers and medical/university laboratories.

 Students pursuing the pre-health emphasis are well prepared to enter a highly challenging and rewarding field of medicine.
 Bioelectronics with the pre-health emphasis provides an excellent opportunity for future medical doctors to be well versed in technological advances.
 It allows for much greater integration and innovation of technology in medicine, for example, the uses of MRI and CT scans.